 It’s a literal combination of the words physical and digital.
 I don’t usually embrace cute (and borderline corny) names like this, but in this case, it’s actually an accurate way to describe an important trend.

 Once we all get comfortable with the word, retail sales executives and sales managers may be left wondering, “What does that mean, practically speaking?”
 The answer is simple.
-It’s the straightforward blending of digital shopping, such as ordering something from a retailer on your phone, with the physical, such as visiting the store in person and picking it up (BOPIS).
+It’s the straightforward blending of digital shopping; for example, ordering something from a retailer on your phone, with the physical, such as visiting the store in person and picking it up (BOPIS).

-The MarketSource research team found some late-breaking insights that shed light on the status of phygital retailing in America:
+The MarketSource research team found some late-breaking insights that shed light on the status of phygital retailing in America.
+For instance:

-Yet, two-thirds (67%) said what they miss most about in-person shopping is interacting with products and knowing what they’re getting.
+- Two-thirds (67%) said what they miss most about in-person shopping is interacting with products and knowing what they’re getting.
+And, eCommerce sales still equate to just 15.3% of total retail sales.

 Two Key Components to Phygital Success